-In an effort to reduce cost, recruitment was limited to existing hunters who participated in the previous program and individuals who expressed interest directly to the city.
-We spent 31 hours recruiting and proficiency screening applicants.
-Our efforts resulted in the distribution of 87 hunt solicitations.
-Each solicitation requested that potential applicants share the letter and application link with others who might have interest in being a GLNP hunt participant.
+Recruitment was focused on existing hunters who participated in the program the previous year, individuals who expressed interest directly to the city, and members of the IDNR Deer Hunt Registry (Discontinued in 2022) who indicated interest in opportunities for hunting deer with a firearm.
+Individuals on the Deer Hunt Registry were screened by location to include Monroe and adjoining counties.
+The list was further screed to eliminate individuals who selected important or somewhat important when asked how important it was to harvest an antlered deer.
+Our efforts resulted in the distribution of 68 hunt solicitations.
+We spent 51.25 hours recruiting and proficiency screening applicants.
+Each solicitation requested that potential applicants share the letter and application link with others who might have an interest in being a GLNP hunt participant.